1. What is image recognition?

 Image recognition is the identification of objects and logos within an image.
-When using image recognition technology, images are passed through detection servers where objects and logos can be identified which generates various insights.
+When using image recognition technology, images or videos are past through detection servers where objects and logos can be identified, which generates various insights.

 2. Why is image recognition important?

-63% of all social media is made up of images.
-Instagram now has 500 million users and over 95 million photos are uploaded to the platform each day… That’s a lot of visual data.
-Even Facebook’s news feeds are now completely saturated by memes, images, and videos.
+3.2 billion images are shared each day on social media.
+Instagram now has 500 million users and over 95 million photos are uploaded to the platform each day...
+That's a lot of visual data.
+Even Facebook's news feeds are now completely saturated by memes, images, and videos.

 So what does this mean for market researchers?
-If we already have text-based detection, why shouldn’t we have the same for images?
-Having visual analytics means that visual data doesn’t have to be extracted manually.
-So image recognition is important because visual is where the future of digital is heading and it’s becoming clearer and clearer that text-centric social listening tools are no longer enough to obtain complete data.
+If we already have text-based detection, why shouldn't we have the same for images?
+Having visual analytics means that visual data doesn't have to be extracted manually.
+So image recognition is important because visual is where the future of digital is heading and it's becoming clearer and clearer that text-centric Social Listening tools are no longer enouh to obtain complete data.

 3. What are the benefits of image recognition technology?

 For most industries, image recognition can be very advantageous.
 It is particularly useful for brands who want complete social media analytics for both text and images.
-If a brand already has a social listening strategy in place, implementing image recognition for visual analytics will optimize that strategy.
-More data means more insights, making brand recognition much more effective.
-For social analytics and social media monitoring companies, image recognition technology is a way to provide more complete data for their customers.
+If a brand already has a Social Listening strategy in place, implementing image recognition for visual analytics will optimize that strategy.
+More data means more insights, making brand and logo detection much more effective.
+For social analytics and Social Media Monitoring companies, image recognition and logo detection technology provide more complete data for their customers.

 4. Can image recognition detect more than brands within images?